Deadlines vary based on the World Area of Concentration:

-If you are applying to more than one fellowship through this application portal, you will need to upload all items for each fellowship application, and recommenders will have to submit a separate letter for each fellowship application.
+If you are applying to more than one fellowship through this application portal, you must treat each application separately by uploading all items and having recommenders submit a separate letter for each fellowship application.

 Applications must include the following items:

 - Statement of purpose: The one- or two-page statement of purpose should describe your academic purpose, the role the proposed language plays within that academic purpose, and how you intend to use the language.
 Describe how the language and area study will relate to your educational and career goals.
 Also indicate previous language experience, both formal and informal.

 - Two letters of recommendation: GSAS prefers that recommenders submit their letters of recommendation electronically to expedite processing.
 When you enter the names and email addresses of recommenders, they will automatically receive an email with upload information and instructions.
 You can resend a request by clicking the "Send Reminder" button.
 Two Letters of Recommendation are required, preferably from instructors who can comment on your work in the target language and appropriate world area.
 Please make sure that recommenders are given ample time to submit recommendations by the deadline, and notify them if you are applying for more than one fellowship.